 When uploading Storyline/Rise, Captivate and iSpring content to your courses, you can enable basic protection of your content that restricts viewing of the content to signed-in users only.
 Anonymous users who navigate to the URL where that module is available will not be able to see it or use it.
-This basic protection makes it difficult for your users to share the content with anonymous users and eliminates the collection of anonymous user data in Tin Can data reports.
+This basic protection makes it difficult for your users to share the content with anonymous users.

 There are also cases where a site owner might want to turn off content protection.
 For example, publishing an open course where there may be anonymous users allowed, or where you may want to feature course content to outside users.

 Setting protection at the lesson or topic level